-We provide a framework for understanding ``bias'' in ML at a level of abstraction that we hope will facilitate productive communication and development of solutions.
-Terms such as ``training data bias'' are too broad to be useful, and context-specific fixes don't have the shared terminology to generalize and communicate the problem to a wider audience.
-We envision future work being able to state upfront which particular type of bias they are addressing, making it immediately clear what problem they are trying to solve and making assumptions explicit rather than implicit.
+This paper provides a framework for understanding the sources of downstream harm caused by ML systems.
+We do so in a way that we hope will facilitate productive communication around these issues; we envision future work being able to state upfront which particular type of bias they are addressing, making it immediately clear what problem they are trying to solve and what assumptions they are making about the data and domain.

-By framing sources of downstream harm through the data generation process, we encourage application-appropriate solutions rather than relying on broad notions of what is fair.
+By framing sources of downstream harm through the data generation, model building, evaluation, and deployment processes, we encourage application-appropriate solutions rather than relying on broad notions of what is fair.
 Fairness is not one-size-fits-all; knowledge of an application and engagement with its stakeholders should inform the identification of these sources.

-Finally, we illustrate that there are important choices being made throughout the larger data generation and ML pipeline that extend far beyond model building.
+Finally, we illustrate that there are important choices being made throughout the broader data generation and ML pipeline that extend far beyond just model training.
 In practice, ML is an iterative process with a long and complicated feedback loop.
-We highlight problems that manifest through this loop, from historical context to the process of evaluating models and benchmarking them against each other.
+We highlight problems that manifest through this loop, from historical context to the process of benchmarking models to their final integration into real-world processes.